I’m an optimist by nature. A cup-half-full kind of girl. I expect a plan to always work out.

 So what did Sharp do?
 He discovered that by offering supreme customer service, he could make his people the advantage – especially when paired with premium locations.

-‘Three decades ago, we had decided that what our customers most desired was whatever would make time away from home the most pleasurable and productive, so we set about raising service levels to match our first-class decor, an historic judgement call that had made superior service the major determinant of hotel profitability and competitiveness, and while finally recognized now by every hotel company in the world, we had a long head start…’
+‘Three decades ago, we had decided that what our customers most desired was whatever would make time away from home the most pleasurable and productive, so we set about raising service levels to match our first-class decor, a historic judgment call that had made superior service the major determinant of hotel profitability and competitiveness, and while finally recognized now by every hotel company in the world, we had a long head start…’

 To Brown’s point, Sharp took what could have been a major set-back and instead turned it not only into an opportunity, but into a clear, competitive advantage – eventually setting the standard for first-class hotels across the world.